Narigo/scalajs-fun/README.md

 ## Video 05 - Read effects from the DOM: click events

 In this video, the drivers start returning sources.
+The proxy logic is different to JavaScript as we are usually not passing around mutable state.
+It needs to be done in a more scala-like way.